-3.22 Examples 7 to 11 illustrate transactions or events that the CRA would generally consider to be not commercially reasonable and which would give rise to an advantage described in ¶3.16(a).
+3.22 Examples 7 to 11 illustrate transactions or events that give rise to an advantage described in ¶3.16(a).

 A private corporation issues a special class of non-voting preferred shares to the registered plans of several key employees.
 Both the subscription price and redemption value is $10 per share.
 Employees are required to have their shares redeemed upon termination of employment.
 The amount of dividends payable on the shares is determined at the discretion of the board of directors, but ranges between $50 and $150 per share per year.
 In exercising this discretion, the board takes into account the financial performance of the corporation vis-à-vis pre-established performance benchmarks.

 The arrangement would be viewed as being not commercially reasonable.
 It would also give rise to an advantage described in ¶3.16(b) as it is reasonable to consider that the dividend payments were made in substitution of the corporation paying bonuses or other remuneration to the employees in consideration for services rendered.